UCL/simstock/docs/source/simstockqgis.rst

 ------------------------------------
 After the input data is setup, Simstock can be run.
 This will take in all the information (geometry, attribute table, database) and Simstock will produce EnergyPlus models of the area.
 These model idf files will be output into the cwd.
 The plugin will then automatically launch the EnergyPlus simulations.
 The results will be loaded as a new layer in QGIS.
 The raw results will also be output into the cwd.

+.. tip:: \ \

+   If you are editing the database between test cases, it could be a good idea to make a copy of the previous `Simstock-Database.gpkg` database file so that you can refer back to the setup when analysing the results.

 Built islands
 ^^^^^^^^^^^^^
 The area is initially divided into 'built islands'.
 A built island is defined as a group of buildings which are physically touching (excluding those which only share a single point).
 Each built island is given a unique reference number (bi_ref).
 In the results layer, every polygon is given a bi_ref to indicate which built island it belongs to.
 The bi_ref can be used to locate the relevant idf file if necessary.

-.. admonition:: Tip \ \

-   If you are editing the database between test cases, it is a good idea to make a copy of the previous `Simstock-Database.gpkg` database file so that you can refer back to the setup when analysing the results.

 Results